ahgamut/cliquematch/docs/source/api.rst

                 default is `False`\.
         :returns: the vertices in the maximum clique
         :rtype: `list`
+        :raises RuntimeError: if the graph is empty or a clique could not be found

     .. py:method:: reset_search

         Reset the search space for `~cliquematch.Graph.get_max_clique`.

+        :raises RuntimeError: if the graph is empty

     .. py:method:: all_cliques(size)